 To enroll in the Open Diver course or Junior Open Water Diver course, you must be:

 The fun part about this course is...well, just about all of it because learning to dive is incredible.
 You breathe underwater for the first time (something you'll never forget) and learn what you need to know to become a certified diver.
 During the course, you'll make at least five pool dives and four dives at local dive sites under the supervision of your Instructor.

 Linking a Specialty Diver course to your Open Water training course is a great way to increase the value of your time through continuing education earlier in your dive training - and you will be a better dive buddy and enjory the sport far more.
-The following Specialty courses can be taught concurrently with your Open Water Diver course, but only one to avoid task overload:
+The following Specialty courses, and others, can be taught concurrently with your Open Water Diver course, but only one to avoid task overload: